Villa Pilar

-Villa Pilar is an eclectic, Art Nouveau mansion located in Marqués de Riestra Street in Pontevedra, Spain.
+Villa Pilar is an eclectic, Art Nouveau mansion located in Marquis of Riestra Street in Pontevedra, Spain.
 It is one of the best examples of the architecture of Spanish colonists who went to Spanish America and returned rich (Indianos) in the city.

 History

 This mansion, whose construction began in 1899 and was completed in 1905, was built as a bourgeois residence by order of the indiano Manuel Martínez Bautista, who lived in Cuba.
 He bought the land during a summer trip and the work lasted six years.

 The author of the project was the architect Antonio Crespo.
 Two projects from 1889 have been preserved, with a similar plan and height, but with a different design from the one finally executed.

 Villa Pilar was bequeathed by Manuel Martínez Bautista to his nephew Ramiro Trapote Martínez, an engineer living in New York City who spent his summers there.
 Villa Pilar was passed on from Ramiro Trapote to his niece Pilar Pardo Trapote, and is now owned by his heirs.

 A series of famous people in the city and entities, such as Vicente Riestra, Ernesto Caballero or a notary have lived there.

 On the second floor was the Pontevedra School of Architects, a flat rented to the National Brotherhood of Architects, the group's mutual society, which in turn acquired it from the family that owned the building in 1982.

 In 2011, the building was put up for sale for 600,000 euros.
 Since 31 October 2015, it has housed the Nemonon architectural studio on the second floor, a multidisciplinary creative space around architecture promoted by the architect Mauro Lomba.
 In its three rooms: Woodwork, Belle Époque and Belvedere, and in "the architect's kitchen", it hosts events such as meetings, seminars, conferences, exhibitions, workshops, and courses.